All About Contact Lenses, Types, History, Uses, Advantages & Disadvantages, Insertion & Removal, Complications, and More »

 How to fix dry eyes with contacts?

-A plethora of contact lens users are familiar with dry eye or contact lens-induced dry eye (CLIDE), as it is known.
+A plethora of contact lens users is familiar with dry eye or contact lens-induced dry eye (CLIDE), as it is known.
 Dryness, irritation, and fatigue are the symptoms of CLIDE.

 Luckily, when there is a problem there is a solution.
 It is recommended to have one free lens day a week, if possible.
 It helps the eyes to return to normal function in one day.